2.8.1 Single Operator Two VFO Operation (SO2V)

 Instructions for setting up two copies of MMTTY for use in SO2V (Note: there are more detailed instructions on setting up for digital modes in the Digital Modes section - this section focuses on the SO2V aspects):

 - Create two separate folders for the two copies of MMTTY.
-This allows each copy to have its own configuration
+This allows each copy to have its own configuration.
+These folders must be outside the C:\Program Files and C:\Program Files(x86) paths

-- Copy the MMTTY.exe, MMTTY.ini and UserPara.ini files (plus extfsk.dll, if you use EXTFSK) from the main MMTTY program folder into each of the two folders you will use for SO2V
+- Copy the MMTTY.exe, MMTTY.ini and UserPara.ini files (plus extfsk.dll if you use EXTFSK, or extfsk64.fsk if you use EXTFSK64) from the main MMTTY program folder into each of the two folders you will use for SO2V

 - Start N1MM Logger and open the Configurer (Config > Configure Ports, Audio, Mode Control, Other)